 As featured on Guardian Sport

-The 2015-16 winter transfer window was the first time that the world really took note of Chinese football.
+The 2015/16 winter transfer window was the first time that the world really took note of Chinese football.
 Huge amounts of money were spent over the winter months in an attempt to lure world-class footballers to the country, with the most notable spending coming from two clubs: Guangzhou Evergrande and Jiangsu Suning, who signed Jackson Martínez and Ramires respectively.
-This spending hit the headlines across the globe, and with Shanghai SIPG’s £60 million acquisition of Oscar from Chelsea and Carlos Tevez’s £71 million move to Shanghai Shenhua, it looks likely that the big money spending will continue this year.
+This spending hit the headlines across the globe, and with Shanghai SIPG’s £60 million acquisition of Oscar from Chelsea and Carlos Tevez’s £71 million move to Shanghai Shenhua, it looks likely that the big money spending will continue.

 The high cost of top Chinese players means that it makes economic sense for Chinese teams to spend such large sums on top foreign players like Oscar or Tevez.
 Indeed, given the inflated prices of Chinese players, Oscar’s price tag may be comparatively closer to his real value.